woodpecker-ci/woodpecker/docs/docs/20-usage/51-plugins/20-creating-plugins.md

           - 3
 ```

 Values like this are converted to JSON and then passed to your plugin.
-In the example above, the env value would be `{"abc": "2", "list": [ "2", "3" ]}`.
+In the example above, the environment variable `PLUGIN_COMPLEX` would contain `{"abc": "2", "list": [ "2", "3" ]}`.

 ### Secrets